trox115/Bookstore/README.md

 # Bookstore App

 An app that allows users to add books and update their reading progress.
-The purpose of the entire project is to work with a full-stack (Ruby on Rail and React).
+The purpose of the entire project is to work with a Full-Stack (Ruby on Rail and React).

 On a new version it will fetch the books from GoodReads.